 Early pregnancy symptoms: Abdominal Movement?
 Nope.

 This was a trick question included in the quiz– unless you are much further along than you think.
-Yahoo questions abound with folks who claim they knew they were pregnant because they felt their baby move, but shy of about 10 weeks, this is pretty much impossible and even that early is unlikely unless you are carrying twins.
-Feeling movement just weeks after unprotected sex is likely gas or just muscle twitches, so while I wouldn’t call no movement a sign, you won’t feel any this early.
+Yahoo questions abound with folks who claim they knew they were pregnant because they felt their baby move.
+Shy of about 10 week though, this is pretty much impossible, and even that early is unlikely unless you are carrying twins.
+Feeling movement just weeks after unprotected sex is likely gas or just muscle twitches.
+While I wouldn’t call no movement a sign, you won’t feel any this early either.